midl-dev/midl-website.github.io/_posts/2020-11-17-eth-2-key-management.md

 ## Conclusion

-Ethereum 2.0 is an experimenal protocol.
+Ethereum 2.0 is an experimental protocol.
 It will mature over time: key rotation will be enabled, and hardware security module support will be added.
-For the time being, we offer two solution, for you to pick based on your expertise and comfort.
+For the time being, we offer two solution, for you to pick based on your expertise and comfort level.

 **Validation key handoff** is a good solution if you want peace of mind and are willing to work with us until the network matures.

-**Remote signer powered by MIDL.dev** is great if you want to retain full control over both your keys while still enjoying a quality of service only attainable with a dedicated staking infrastructure company.
+**Remote signer powered by MIDL.dev** is a good solution if you want to retain full control over both your keys while still enjoying a quality of service only attainable with a dedicated staking infrastructure company.

-We are a boutique validation service and we will be diligently working with you to set up a staking solution that suits your needs.
+We are a boutique validation service and we will diligently work with you to set up a staking solution that suits your needs.